Aliases for CD63 Gene

 The protein encoded by this gene is a member of the transmembrane 4 superfamily, also known as the tetraspanin family.
 Most of these members are cell-surface proteins that are characterized by the presence of four hydrophobic domains.
 The proteins mediate signal transduction events that play a role in the regulation of cell development, activation, growth and motility.
 The encoded protein is a cell surface glycoprotein that is known to complex with integrins.
 It may function as a blood platelet activation marker.
 Deficiency of this protein is associated with Hermansky-Pudlak syndrome.
 Also this gene has been associated with tumor progression.
 Alternative splicing results in multiple transcript variants encoding different protein isoforms. [provided by RefSeq, Apr 2012]

 GeneCards Summary for CD63 Gene

 CD63 (CD63 Molecule) is a Protein Coding gene.
-Diseases associated with CD63 include hermansky-pudlak syndrome and mast cell disease.
-Among its related pathways are Hemostasis and Response to elevated platelet cytosolic Ca2+.
-An important paralog of this gene is TSPAN7.
+Diseases associated with CD63 include hermansky-pudlak syndrome and ocular melanoma.
+Among its related pathways are Platelet activation, signaling and aggregation and Lysosome.
+An important paralog of this gene is ENSG00000250349.

 UniProtKB/Swiss-Prot for CD63 Gene